simon-lentz/simplescraper/README.md

-# Simple Scraper: A Web Scraping Application
+# SimpleScraper: A Web Scraping Application

 This application is designed for web scraping purposes.
 It uses Selenium WebDriver for browser automation, Docker for containerization, and a proxy management system for IP rotation.